 Other programmes which are contributing to the minor:

 Since the late 1990s and until the burst of the 2008-2009 global financial crisis, we have witnessed a dramatic increase in both domestic and international mergers and acquisitions (M&A) in Europe, the U.S. and in the rest of the world.
 Corporate finance theory suggests that takeovers and corporate restructuring can serve as an effective strategic tool for companies to respond to changes in the economic environment and, thus, create value for their shareholders.
 This course deals with mergers, acquisitions and other corporate restructuring activities in an international context.
-The course concentrates on the motives and strategic aspects of takeovers and restructuring, the valuation of firms involved in takeovers, the role of agency conflicts between the management and the shareholders of a corporation, the effect of takeovers and restructuring on shareholder value and the practical aspects of the takeover process.
+The course concentrates on the motives and strategic aspects of takeovers and restructuring, the valuation of firms involved in takeovers, the role of agency conflicts (between the management and the shareholders of a corporation) in takeovers, the effect of takeovers and restructuring on shareholder value and the practical aspects of the takeover process.
 It introduces the key principles and techniques of successful mergers, acquisitions, divestitures and leveraged buyouts.
 Next to taking a purely financial view, the course also looks at the psychological aspects of corporate restructuring transactions.
 For example, it has been shown that a lot of managers take over other firms simply because they are too confident about the value of the target, or because they want to boost their ego.
 The course discusses academic articles as well as anecdotal evidence about these irrational elements in M&A activity.
-Moreover, it discusses the impact of the recent financial crisis on corporate restructuring activities throughout the world.
+Moreover, it discusses the impact of the 2008-2009 financial crisis on M&A and corporate restructuring activities throughout the world.

-Maximum number of students that can participate in the minor: not applicable
+Maximum number of students that can participate: NA

-Minimum number of students that can participate in the minor: 8
+Minimum number of students that can participate: 8

 Whilst the set-up of the lectures is to some extent interactive, the workshops are fully “Q&A” based.
-The workshops are intended to present and discuss the results of group assignments (cases, event studies, discussion of academic articles, etc.).
-Teams should consist of 4 to 5 students and need to be formed during the first lecture.
-We will provide more details on the group assignments during the first lecture.
-In total, there will be about 5 to 6 group assignments (thus there will be 5 to 6 workshops).
-The format of workshops will vary.
-Sometimes, groups will be asked to take stands on certain issues and defend their positions.
-At other times, individual groups will be asked to do the same.
-Sometimes the main issue will be identified and you will be asked to develop specific answers to well-posed questions.
-Sometimes, however, you will have to identify the problems as well and live with the ambiguity that comes from the absence of clear-cut solutions.
-Our focus is not to solve every problem without dispute but to learn how to frame and think about the underlying issues.
-Group work is absolutely critical to your learning and you will typically learn as much (if not more) from your small group discussions as from the class sessions.
+The workshops are intended to present and discuss the results of group assignments (e.g., case studies, discussion of academic articles, real-world deal analysis, etc.).
+The format of workshops varies.
+Sometimes, groups are asked to take stands on certain issues and defend their positions.
+Sometimes the main issue is identified and students are asked to develop specific answers to well-posed questions.
+Sometimes, however, students have to identify the problems as well and live with the ambiguity that comes from the absence of clear-cut solutions.
+The focus is not to solve every problem without dispute but to learn how to frame and think about the underlying issues.
+Group-work is absolutely critical to learning as students will typically learn as much (if not more) from their small group discussions as from the class sessions.
 All details on each workshop (i.e., information on written reports, oral presentations and evaluations) are presented in class and posted on the Blackboard in due time.

 Method of examination:

-The break-up of the class grade is as follows:
+The break-up of the examination is as follows: